pradeephubgit/appsignal-docs/source/elixir/installation/upgrading-from-1.x-to-2.x.html.md

 Upgrading to AppSignal for Elixir requires some manual changes.
-This guide covers upgrading from a Phoenix application running AppSignal for Elixir 1.x to 2.x, but is also applicable to Plug- or pure Elixir applications.
+This guide covers upgrading from a Phoenix application running AppSignal for Elixir 1.x to 2.x, but is also applicable to Plug applications, or pure Elixir applications.

 ## Dependencies